null

 • Presenting goods as repairable when they are not*

-* We see a gap in the current proposed legislation about misleading claims about the recyclability of packaging and products.
+*We see a gap in the current proposed legislation about misleading claims about the recyclability of packaging and products.
 Unfortunately, many companies label packaging in a way that makes customers overestimate the recycled content or recyclability of the material.
 We wouldn’t be surprised to see later addendums addressing this gap.
-In the meantime, brands that clearly communicate the recycled content and recyclability of their packaging will be ahead of the compliance curve.
+In the meantime, brands that clearly communicate recycled content and recyclability will be ahead of the packaging compliance curve.

-Now that we’ve taken a deep dive into various packaging guidelines in the EU let’s go over some of the legislation to be aware of in the United States.
+Now that we’ve taken a deep dive into various guidelines for packaging compliance in the EU, let's go over some of the legislation to be aware of in the United States.

 FTC Green Guides